KauzClay/docs-tap/supply-chain/platform-engineering/tutorials/about.hbs.md

 # Tanzu Supply Chain tutorials for Platform Engineering

-This section contains tutorials for Tanzu Supply Chain platform engineers.
+This section has tutorial topics, aimed at platform engineers, that teach you about Tanzu Supply Chain.

 {{> 'partials/supply-chain/beta-banner' }}